Dmytry/3d_printing_ideas/README.md

 Who knows?
 All these ideas are probably 100+ years old in some other context, but people had been patenting use of 100+ year old inventions in the context of 3D printing so it's better to put things clearly in writing with a clear timestamp.

+# Sensors

+Filament mass sensor that measures filament mass in a given interval by measuring resonance frequency of a resonator that includes a length of the filament.
+Filament is held between two rollers and vibrated at the natural resonance frequency, additional set of driven "follower" rollers eliminate effects of filament outside the measurement zone.
+Alternatively the resonator has sufficiently stiff springs that stiffness of the filament is relatively insignificant in comparison.

+Capacitive filament diameter sensor that measures filament all around by measuring change in the average dielectric constant within the measurement zone.
+Possible difficulties: water has very large dielectric constant.
+Although that can be made use of for moisture content measurements.

 # Existing patents

 Who knows?
 I don't know one way or the other.